The following table outlines degree requirements for each of the MEng, MASc and PhD programs.

 *** BMEG 598 incorporates both the monthly Grand Rounds public seminars and the annual Biomedical Engineering Workshop (conference).
 Students are required to attend all BME Grand Round Seminars and Workshops during the duration of their program.
 Pass or Fail standing is awarded based on the attendance and final standing or credits for the course will not be given until the program completion.

 † Prior to 2013, students had the option of receiving credit for both BMEG 410 and BMEG 550 by enrolling in the two-term, 6-credit course, BMEG 530, which incorporated both 410 and 550 and added an additional graduate-level project during the anatomy term.
-BMEG 530 is scheduled to be discontinued in 2013; students will now register directly in BMEG 510 (Anatomy and Physiology with Applications to Biomedical Devices) and BMEG 550.
+BMEG 530 was discontinued in 2013; students should now register directly in BMEG 510 (Anatomy and Physiology with Applications to Biomedical Devices) and BMEG 550.

-†† BMEG 597 (previously called BMEG 554): Please register for this course in summer term.
-For example, if you start in 2013W, you should register for 2014S.
-All MEng continuing students who entered the program before 2012W should still register in BMEG 554 course until their final mark is entered.
+†† BMEG 597 (previously called BMEG 554): MEng students will normally register for this course in summer term.
+For example, if you start in 2015W, you should register in BMEG 597 in 2016S.